-- Nutritionists and Dieticians
+- Nutritionist and Dietician

 These professionals work with individuals and groups to assess nutritional needs, develop eating plans, and counsel clients on issues and matters related to food.
 They may help clients with food choices based on budget and preference; educate the public about health and nutrition programs; and conduct research about nutrition practices, trends, and behaviors.
 Nutritionists and dieticians work in the public sector or in private practice, at times providing clinical guidance to individuals with food-related disorders.

-Median Annual Salary: $59,410
+Median Annual Salary: $60,370

-- Health Educators and Community Health Workers
+- Health Educator and Community Health Worker

 Health educators and community health workers promote individual and group wellness by providing health-related knowledge, resources, and programming.
 Health educators teach people how to develop and maintain healthy life practices.
 They also gather data, evaluate public programs, and advocate for health initiatives and policies.
 Community health workers provide public support and educate communities about services.
 They may also work closely with community leaders and health educators to develop and conduct outreach programs.

-Median Annual Salary: $45,360
+Median Annual Salary: $46,080

-- Agriculture and Food Scientists
+- Agriculture and Food Scientist

 Agriculture and food scientists investigate food production, safety, and sustainability in a public or private laboratory setting.
 They may specialize in animals, soil, plants, or food science, using scientific techniques to understand, adapt, and develop food products.
 These scientists may also carry out food inspections, contribute to and implement food policies, and focus on increasing food quality and quantity.

-Median Annual Salary: $62,910
+Median Annual Salary: $64,020

-Projected Growth Rate: 7%
+Projected Growth Rate (2018-28): 7%

-- Exercise Physiologists
+- Exercise Physiologist